University of Manchester – Planned Preventative Roof Maintenance

 There are inherent costs, risks, and challenges associated with the use of this equipment.
 One particular challenge is that using a MEWP, our team can only see certain areas of the roof, not all of it.

 Therefore, for the last two years, Novus has carried out the survey using drones.

 To carry out the inspection, we enlisted the help of A2B Drone Photography – a business local to the area.
 The survey was carried out over two Sundays when the University was at its least busy time.

 The Benefits of Using Drones for Roof Surveys

 Using drones not only makes the job quicker and safer, but it is more cost effective.

-Therefore Novus are able to save money for the University, whilst still providing a high quality survey showing the full condition of the University roofs.
+Therefore Novus is able to save money for the University, whilst still providing a high quality survey showing the full condition of the University roofs.